hello-robot/stretch_ros/stretch_core/README.md

 Pytest Randomly: https://github.com/pytest-dev/pytest-randomly
 ```

-Before running any tests you should launch test suites that require nodes to be running via the roslaunch command as follows (you should not launch any test suites if you are using the *catkin_tools* package to build and run tests):
+Before running any tests we should launch test suites that require nodes to be running via the roslaunch command as follows (we should not launch any test suites if we are using the *catkin_tools* package to build and run tests):

 ```bash
 >>$ roslaunch <package_name> <test_suite_name>